Radio Promos Must Do At Least One Of These 3 Things

 Radio Promos With Character Examples

-Every element is an opportunity to promote, position and entertain your audience.
-This is particularly important for stations that rely on their music library (Classic Hits, Classic Rock, etc.) to sustain their existence, but it’s just as much an opportunity for any format wishing to tighten the relationship between the brand and the music it plays.
+Every element on the station is an opportunity to promote, position and entertain your audience.
+This is particularly important for stations that rely on a music library (Classic Hits, Classic Rock, etc.) to sustain their existence.

-Here are some great examples of how to use produced elements to tell stories from CHOM-FM in Montreal:
+Here are some great examples of promos that tell stories about the music, artists and brand, courtesy of CHOM-FM in Montreal:

 The station has a series of promos that further cement their history while telling a story about artists.
 Here’s another example with Green Day:

 Every promo has value, but even more importantly, it makes a statement about your personality, show, station and brand.
-Start investing time each day in crafting those commercials for your show.
+Start investing time each day in crafting those commercials.

 More Resources on Creating Killer Promos